 International Year of Co-operatives

 Credit unions are co–operative financial institutions, based on the 7 co-operative principles.
-2012 has been declared the International Year of Co-operatives by the United Nations.
-Credit unions throughout the region will be acknowledging IYC 2012 in unique ways.
-As information is posted, we’ll list some of the celebrations and projects here!
+2012 was declared the International Year of Co-operatives (IYC) by the United Nations.
+Credit unions throughout the region acknowledged IYC 2012 in unique ways.
+Following is information about a couple of celebrations and projects related to IYC.

 Tignish Credit Union:

 The co-operative model was later used to foster social co-operatives that were established to provide services that the community lacked such as the Tignish Health Centre Co-operative to provide office space to attract a doctor, dentist, pharmacy and other public health services and the Normalization Co-operative to provide opportunities for adults with mental disabilities.
-When the threat that the big corporations would be taking over most family funeral homes, the first funeral co-operative in PEI was formed to offer a simple, cost effective alternative offered by neighbours.
+With the threat of big corporations taking over most family funeral homes, the first funeral co-operative in PEI was formed to offer a simple, cost effective alternative offered by neighbours.
 A seniors housing co-operative was also formed to allow seniors who needed some assistance an opportunity to remain in the community where they grew up and raised their families.
-These were followed by when a Blue Grass co-operative and Irish Folk Festival Co-operatives which provide annual concerts to promote the cultural diversity of the area.
+These were followed by Blue Grass and Irish Folk Festival Co-operatives which provide annual concerts to promote the cultural diversity of the area.

-- The 2012 Tignish Irish Moss Festival and Parade being held on the Canada weekend will be dedicated to recognizing the importance of the co-operative movement to the community of Tignish and surrounding areas in recognition of the United Nations declaration of IYC 2012.
-Local businesses and organizations are being asked to plan their parade float around the theme of “Community Spirit,” to honor the 7th Co-operative Principle of “Concern for Community.”
-The brochure and schedule of events will feature the IYC logo prominently on its front cover.
+- The 2012 Tignish Irish Moss Festival and Parade was held on the Canada weekend and was dedicated to recognizing the importance of the co-operative movement to the community of Tignish and surrounding areas in recognition of the United Nations declaration of IYC 2012.
+Local businesses and organizations were asked to plan their parade float around the theme of “Community Spirit,” to honor the 7th Co-operative Principle of “Concern for Community.”
+The brochure and schedule of events featured the IYC logo prominently on its front cover.

-- On July 8th, Tignish Credit Union, Tignish Co-operative and Tignish Fisheries Co-operative will host an afternoon of celebration in recognition of IYC.
-The afternoon, to be held at Fisherman’s Haven Park in Tignish Shore, will feature live music, games for children and a barbecue featuring fresh seafood.
-All proceeds raised from the event will be donated to Tignish Co-operative Health Centre to help cover operating costs for the facility.
+- On July 8th, Tignish Credit Union, Tignish Co-operative and Tignish Fisheries Co-operative hosted an afternoon of celebration in recognition of IYC.
+The afternoon, held at Fisherman’s Haven Park in Tignish Shore, featured live music, games for children and a barbecue featuring fresh seafood.
+All proceeds raised from the event were donated to Tignish Co-operative Health Centre to help cover operating costs for the facility.

 Bergengren Credit Union: